 The journal provides its authors with rapid but rigorous peer review.
-Articles are available freely online shortly after acceptance and are freely available to all readers.
+Articles are available freely online as soon as they are published and are collated into issues 12 times a year.
 They are a vital resource for the journal's broad global audience of researchers and clinicians.